learn-co-curriculum/python-p4-building-get-api-lab/README.md

   method and SQLAlchemy-serializer's `SerializerMixin` class.
 - `flask db init` has already been run.
 Run `flask db upgrade head` to create your database with simple `bakeries` and `baked_goods` tables.
-- You will need to direct your Flask app to a database at `app.db`, update your models, run a migration with
-  `flask db revision --autogenerate -m'<your message>'` and update the database file with `flask db upgrade head`.
+- You will need to update your models, run a migration with `flask db revision --autogenerate -m'<your message>'` and update the database file with `flask db upgrade head`.
 - You should fill your database with the script in `server/seed.py`.
 (Though you